cssherry/instacation/README.md

 - [ ] Tag users in photos and albums
 - [ ] Infinite scroll of albums and photos
 - [ ] Support for multiple open sessionI or authentication through omniauth
+- [ ] Allow user to edit their own information
 - [ ] Alert user when albums/photos liked/commented

 [phase-one]: ./docs/phases/phase1.md